-International agricultural research for rural development
+Promoting international agricultural research for rural development

-Title: Fund International Agricultural Research (FIA) Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ) Country: Worldwide Overall term: 2012 to 2024
+Title: Fund International Agricultural Research (FIA) Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ) Country: Worldwide Overall term: 2019 to 2025

-Sharing research results in practice
+Sharing research findings in practice

 Starting in 2022, support will focus on large-scale One CGIAR research initiatives funded by several donors.

 2. Staff development in cooperation with the Centre for International Migration and Development (CIM):